 4. Beluga Whales Are Flexible

 Well, their heads are.
 There are seven unfused vertebrae in a beluga’s neck, giving it the ability to turn its head in different directions.

 Beluga whales love their friends!
 They are very social, gathering in large pods during migrations and times of plentiful prey.
-They love to “talk” to each other— squeaking, trilling, mooing, clicking and whistling.
-Listen carefully—most of their calls are audible to the human ear above and below water, leading whalers of old to nickname them “sea canary.”
-The belugas use these sounds, as well as actual smiles, to express a broad variety of emotions within their pods and even amicably blowing bubbles from their blowholes.
+They love to “talk” to each other by squeaking, trilling, mooing, clicking and whistling.
+Listen carefully—most of their calls are audible to the human ear above and below water, leading whalers of old to nickname them “sea canaries.”
+The belugas use these sounds, as well as actual smiles, to express a broad variety of emotions within their pods.
+They even amicably blow bubbles from their blowholes!
 So if you’re wondering, “How smart are beluga whales,” the answer is, “Quite.”
 The beluga may possess the most advanced and diverse sonar system of all cetaceans.